moschiel/landing-page/README.md

 # responsive-landing-page
-Desenvolvido réplica de uma landing page sem consultar o código da página.

-### Design proposto em curso na Danki Code:
+Reproduction of the following design using HTML/CSS

 ![](./design-landing-page.png)

-### Utilidade:
+### Utility:
-- Praticar design responsivo usando HTML e CSS
+- Pratice responsive design using HTML and CSS

 #### Material:
 - HTML, CSS

-#### Modo de uso:
+#### Tutorial:
-- Abra um terminal ( cmd/prompt de comando/bash etc... )
+- Open terminal ( cmd, bash, etc... )
-- Clone o repositório ( <b>git clone https://github.com/moschiel/responsive-landing-page.git</b> ) em algum local de preferência
+- Clone the repository ( <b>git clone https://github.com/moschiel/responsive-landing-page.git</b> ) in any directory you like.
-- Acesse a pasta <b>resposive-landing-page</b>
+- Access the folder <b>clone-facebook-screen-login</b>
-- E abra o arquivo <b>index.html</b> em seu navegador de preferência ( Ex: Chrome, Firefox... )
+- Open file <b>index.html</b> in any browser you like ( Ex: Chrome, Firefox... )

+### Responsive Mode
+For testing responsitivity, resize your browser windows as you like.

-### Modo responsivo
+### Images Source
-Deixe o navegador em Responsive Design Mode ( Firefox - Ctrl + Shift + M )

-### Créditos das Imagem Utilizadas
 - [Danki Code](https://cursos.dankicode.com/)